Numerical approximation based on deep convolutional neural network for high-dimensional fully nonlinear merged PDEs and 2BSDEs: Numerical results and discussion

-In this section, we employ multiscale deep learning fusion and CNNs to approximately solve several stochastic PDEs, which mainly include the Allen-Cahn equation, HJB equation and BSB equation.
-Specifically, in Subsection \ref{Se4.1}, we first employ multiscale deep learning to solve the 20-dimensional Allen-Cahn equation and compare with the method of Beck et al. \cite{Beck}, and use CNNs to obtain numerical solutions of the higher-dimensional Allen-Cahn equation.
+This section employs the multiscale deep learning fusion and CNNs to approximately solve several stochastic PDEs, which mainly include the AC, HJB and BSB equations.
+Specifically, in Subsection \ref{Se4.1}, we first employ multiscale deep learning to solve the 20-dimensional AC equation and compare with the method of Beck et al. \cite{Beck}, and use the CNNs to obtain numerical solutions of the higher-dimensional AC equation.
 Then the numerical experiments in 256 and 400 dimensions are given, respectively.
-Subsections \ref{Se4.2} and \ref{Se4.3} also deal with the HJB equation and BSB equation, respectively, and the only difference is that when using multiscale deep learning method, we utilize the case 100 dimensions to replace that of 20 dimensions.
+Subsections \ref{Se4.2} and \ref{Se4.3} also deal with the HJB and BSB equations, respectively, and the only difference is that when using multiscale deep learning method, we utilize the case 100 dimensions to replace that of 20 dimensions.
 All of the numerical experiments have been performed in Python 3.8 using TensorFlow 2.4, on NVIDIA Tesla P100 GPU (16GB memory).
-The source codes of proposed method are open \footnote{\url{https://github.com/xiaoxu1996/Deep-PDEs}}.
+The simulation codes of proposed method are available on the GitHub page \footnote{\url{https://github.com/xiaoxu1996/Deep-PDEs}}.